You can apply for Indefinite Leave to Remain – ILR 10 years on the basis of long residence in the UK.

 - You shouldn’t have breached any immigration laws and maintained the terms of your UK visa

-- Existing leave to remain in any UK immigration category
+- Have existing leave to remain in any UK immigration category

 - No reasons with regards to public interest on why it would be undesirable to grant you ILR